-This study, published in the American Journal of Clinical Nutrition, found that the Paleo diet resulted in better short-term health indicators (waist circumference, HDL cholesterol, blood pressure, blood sugar) than four different control diets.
+This study, published in the American Journal of Clinical Nutrition, found that the Paleo lifestyle resulted in better short-term health indicators (waist circumference, HDL cholesterol, blood pressure, blood sugar) than four different control diets.

 If you are trying to lose weight, this is important to understand: weight loss is only achieved through a calorie deficit.
 That is - only if you eat fewer calories than you burn will you lose weight.

-Do doctors recommend a Paleo diet?
+Do doctors recommend a Paleo lifestyle?

 While it's impossible to generalize doctors' opinions on Paleo, this much can be said: a healthy eating plan based on consuming lots of vegetables, healthy fats, fruits, and lean meats is widely accepted as a good idea for most people.

 If you're wondering if a Paleo lifestyle or something similar could be right for you, consult your healthcare provider or registered dietician.

 What is keto diet and how does it differ from paleo?
 The Keto diet is a specific nutritional plan designed to bring the body into a state of Ketosis - where, without carbohydrates to burn for energy, the body uses stored fat.